Can I Change My Residential Mortgage to Buy-to-Let?

 3. Interest rates and fees - be prepared for changes in interest rates and fees.
 Buy-to-let mortgages may have different rates and costs compared to residential mortgages.
 Your lender will provide details on how this transition may affect your financial obligations

-4. Insurance - you’ll need to switch from residential insurance to landlord insurance.
+4. Insurance - you will need to switch from residential insurance to landlord insurance.
 This type of insurance typically covers rental-related risks, such as property damage caused by tenants

 5. Tax implications - consider the tax implications of renting out your property.
 Income generated from rent is usually taxable